kadaster-labs/lock-unlock-docs/docs/achtergrond/auth-alternatieven.md

 >
 > status: _Recommendation v2.2 (15 February 2018)_

+ODRL staat voor de _Open Digital Rights Language_ en zou wellicht ook gebruikt kunnen worden als [Authorisation Ontology](#authorisation-ontology).
+Het is echter veel breder ingestoken om _digitale rechten_ te declareren.
+Toegang ... is daar onderdeel van of een afgeleiden van?
+Dit is niet zo eenvoudig te vergelijken.

 > The Open Digital Rights Language (ODRL) is a policy expression language that provides a flexible
 > and interoperable information model, vocabulary, and encoding mechanisms for representing
 > statements about the usage of content and services.
 The ODRL Vocabulary and Expression describes
 > the terms used in ODRL policies and how to encode them.

-ODRL staat voor de _Open Digital Rights Language_ en zou wellicht ook gebruikt kunnen worden als [Authorization Ontology](#authorization-ontology).
-Het is echter veel breder ingestoken om _digitale rechten_ te declareren.
-Toegang ... is daar onderdeel van of een afgeleiden van?
-Dit is niet zo eenvoudig te vergelijken.

 Het lijkt erop dat hier actief aan gewerkt is en dat er behoorlijke evolutie is geweest (zie [history](https://www.w3.org/standards/history/odrl-model/)), gezien het versienummer `2.2`.